 In 1989, Cognex opened its first international office in Munich, Germany.
 In 1990, Cognex established a Tokyo-based subsidiary, Cognex KK, to serve the company’s rapidly growing business with large semiconductor and electronics capital equipment makers in Japan.
 Today, Cognex has offices throughout North America, Europe, and Asia to serve its worldwide customer base, and hundreds of distributors around the world that carry Cognex products.

 In 1995 the company also made the first of many acquisitions when it purchased Acumen, a U.S. based developer of wafer identification equipment for the semiconductor industry.
-Acquisitions have played an important role in the company’s growth, and enabled Cognex to enter new markets for machine vision such as surface inspection.
+Acquisitions have played an important role in the company’s growth, and enabled Cognex to enter new markets for machine vision.

 Expanding the Machine Vision Market